HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 [![Frequently Mutated Genes](images/gdc-frequently-mutated-genes.png)](images/gdc-frequently-mutated-genes.png "Click to see the full image.")

 The top of this section contains a plot of the most frequently mutated genes and a survival plot of all the cases within the specified project.
 Hovering over each bar in the plot will show information about the number of cases affected.
+Users may choose to download the underlying data by clicking the `download` icon at the top of each graph.

-Below these graphs is a tabular view of the genes affected, which includes the following information:
+Below these graphs is a tabular view of the genes affected which includes the following information:

-* __Symbol:__ The gene symbol, when clicked, brings up the [Gene Entity Page](GeneEntity.md) for the gene
+* __Symbol:__ The gene symbol, when clicked, brings up the [Gene Entity Page](GeneEntity.md)
 * __Name:__ Full name of the gene
 * __Cytoband:__ The gene's cytoband notation
 * __# Affected Cases in Project:__ The number of cases within the specified project that contain a mutation on this gene
 * __# Affected Cases in GDC:__ The number of cases within all the projects in the GDC that contain a mutation on this gene
 * __# Mutations:__ The number of SSMs in the gene
-* __Survival Analysis:__ An icon that when clicked, will plot the survival rate between the gene's mutated and non-mutated cases
+* __Survival Analysis:__ An icon that when clicked, will plot the survival rate between the gene's mutated and non-mutated cases in the survival plot above

 #### Survival Analysis